-Before posting to Facebook or uploading a picture into Kontentino, just make sure the image that your graphic designer prepared is also compressed (it is like having the exact same image in 0.5MB instead of 3MB).
+Before posting a picture to Facebook or uploading it into Kontentino, make sure the image that your graphic designer prepared is also compressed (it is like having the exact same image in 0.5MB instead of 3MB).

-There is this amazing free tool TinyPNG.com that can literally make your image smaller about 90% sometime — believe it or not — it is not magic – but rather simple technical matters you should not care about! 😎
+There is this amazing free tool TinyPNG.com that can literally make your image smaller sometimes up to 90% — believe it or not — it is not magic – but rather simple technical matters you don’t need to worry about! 😎

 Here’s one to an ULTIMATE HACK!